esztersojtory/vitessce_data/README.md

 - Linking of visualisation parameters across views
 - Other design choices (colours, layout etc)

 The Vitessce App provides basic configs.
-These can be accessed by entering the URL to the zarr the star store in the provided textbox in the Vitessce App.
+To access these, go the the [Vitessce App](http://vitessce.io/#?edit=true) and paste the URL to the .h5ad.zarr file in the textbox (as shown below).
 If the URL points to the correct filetype, 6 options will appear to select a view layout for the provided URL.
 Select one and Load from the Editor.
 This resulting visualisation can then be customised with the required metadata and additional widgets in the Editor.

 ![Screenshot 2024-02-22 at 11 29 35](https://github.com/esztersojtory/vitessce_data/assets/156802036/e2308f37-7702-48f7-b44b-d525e31c83a9)